JakeWharton/plex-auto-trash/README.md

 [hub]: https://hub.docker.com/r/jakewharton/plex-auto-trash/

-Start this container and point it at your qBittorrent instance with the `QBT_HOST` environment variable.
+Start this container and point it at your Plex server with the `PLEX_BASE_URL` and `PLEX_TOKEN` environment variables.

 ```
 $ docker run -d \